 Trainees will enter the program as a Trainee Step 1.
-Trainees may advance every six months and 450+ OJT hours, if all requirements have been met.
+Trainees may advance every six months if all requirements have been met.
 Trainee pay is determined by Step and calculated by a percentage of a Journeyman GTO (URD Tech Gas) rate as outlined in the Montana Statewide Collective Bargaining Agreement.

 Trainee Step 1 = 70%

 Trainee Step 3 = 80%